The Legacy of a "Living Classroom" on Local & Global Communities

 The MA in International Development and Service covered four semesters.
 Two semesters were spent on the Concordia campus in Portland, OR, acquiring foundational skills and reflecting on field experiences.
 Two additional semesters were completed at two international partner sites where students received practical field experience through applied learning.
 This educational model constituted an experiential and praxis-oriented approach to learning combining theory, practice and research using the world as a living classroom.

 The MA IDS living classroom pushed students beyond mere cultural immersion.
 They were intentionally confronted with “development” complexities faced every day by nearly two-thirds of the world's population.
 In addition, field study included working and researching within various organizations in the community through service-learning engagement.

-Current International MA IDS Study Sites
+Some Former International MA IDS Study Sites

-3. USFQ – ECUADOR, SOUTH AMERICA: Concordia University has partnered with Universidad San Francisco de Quito (USFQ) in Cumbayá, Ecuador, to provide an international site pairing field research and environmental issues.
+3. USFQ – ECUADOR, SOUTH AMERICA: Concordia University partnered with Universidad San Francisco de Quito (USFQ) in Cumbayá, Ecuador, to provide an international site pairing field research and environmental issues.
 USFQ is the only university in the world with campuses in the Galapagos Islands and the Yasuni Biosphere Reserve in the Ecuadorian Amazon.
 These locations are some of the most biodiverse areas on Earth.
-Using Ecuador as a case study, students will explore indigeneity, the environment and sustainable development with indigenous communities, civil society leaders, local politicians, scientists, and corporate energy administrators.
+Using Ecuador as a case study, students explored indigeneity, the environment and sustainable development with indigenous communities, civil society leaders, local politicians, scientists, and corporate energy administrators.